Do you know what you need to keep your instrument clean and the musician in your life as safe as possible?

 Cleaning Clarinet/Saxophone Mouthpieces

-- Mouthpieces should be swabbed after each playing and cleaned weekly.
+- Swab mouthpiece after each playing and clean weekly.

 - Select a small (to use less liquid) container that will accommodate the mouthpiece and place the mouthpiece tip down in the container.

 - Fill the container to where the ligature would begin with a solution of half water and half white vinegar (50% water and 50% hydrogen peroxide works too).
 Protect clarinet mouthpiece corked tenons from moisture.

 - After a short time, use an appropriately sized mouthpiece brush to remove any calcium deposits or other residue from inside and outside surfaces.
 Repeat this step if the mouthpiece is excessively dirty.

 - Rinse the mouthpiece thoroughly and then saturate with Sterisol germicide solution.
 Place on paper towel and wait one minute.